Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 > **Note**
 > Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
 So, you need to adapt the mock server to your needs.

 Use GitHub Codespaces to hit the ground running with our tailored image and avoid installing anything on your local machine.
+Configure [port forwarding](https://docs.github.com/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace) to access the app from your local machine.

 ### Quickstart 🚀